xtradite-digital-25/xtradite-salon-quiz/README.md

 ## Running Locally

 Open `index.html` in any modern browser.
 No build step is required.
+If the page is loaded with common UTM parameters (e.g. `utm_source`, `utm_medium` and `utm_campaign`), these values will be stored and logged in the console whenever a quiz option is selected.
+This allows lightweight tracking of how users arrived at the quiz.

 ## Embedding or Hosting